AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

     - Otherwise a Windows system font is displayed if that font is installed to `%LocalAppData%\Microsoft\Windows\Fonts` (click the `Install` button on Windows Font Viewer)

-    This does not affect the custom font file generation, you can install a font to whichever Fonts folder you want.
+    This does not affect the custom font file generation, you can install a TTF font to whichever Fonts folder you want.

 9. Go to the `FontTool` folder.